itflow-org/itflow/README.md

   * Schedule Jobs
   * Overview of Invoices Domains that are expiring
   * Schedule Events
-  * Automatic Email Reminders of upcomming calendar events to customers
+  * Automatic Email Reminders of upcoming calendar events to customers
 * Dashboard
   * Gives a clear overview of your business financials using graphs and such